-- 5.1 The Designated Safeguarding Lead at the Primary is Kelly Jackson (kjackson@catmoseprimary.com).
-The deputies are Rachael Coyne rcoyne@catmoseprimary.com) and Nikki Derry (nderry@catmoseprimary.com) - 5.2 Safeguarding concerns should also be recorded on CPOMS. - 5.3 Further information on the roles and responsibilities of the DSL, the Executive Principal and the Governing Body are set out in the Federation's Safeguarding Policy.
+5.1 The Designated Safeguarding Lead at the School is Kelly Jackson (kjackson@catmoseprimary.com).
+The deputies are: Rachael Coyne rcoyne@catmoseprimary.com) and Nikki Derry (nderry@catmoseprimary.com)

+- 5.2 Safeguarding concerns can also be recorded on CPOMS or if for any reason a staff member is unable to access CPOMS email: kjackson@catmoseprimary.com - 5.3 Further information on the roles and responsibilities of the DSL, the Executive Principal and the governing body are set out in the Federation's Safeguarding Policy.